Nurturing persons for God, for learning, forever

 Schedule a campus visit for a more in-depth look at Samford.

-97% of students employed or pursuing further education within six months of graduation
+97% of undergraduate alumni employed or in further study within six months of graduation, 2022

 Samford University is located in Birmingham, Alabama, a city of more than one million inhabitants.
 Our 345 scenic acres in suburban Birmingham are minutes away from the heart of the city, providing easy access to a multitude of entertainment options in the area.